The UKGC: What Is It & What Does It Do?

 |---|---|

-| Stricter Age & Identity Verification (2019) | Every player must be verified before they can deposit or play — keeping under-18s out. |
+| Stricter Age & Identity Verification (2019) | Every player must be verified before they can deposit or play.
+The KYC verification policy keeps under-18s out. |

-| GAMSTOP Self-Exclusion (2020) | A free service that lets you exclude yourself from all UKGC-licensed online operators for 6 months, 1 year, or 5 years. |
+| GamStop Self-Exclusion (2020) | A free service that lets you exclude yourself from all UKGC-licensed online operators for 6 months, 1 year, or 5 years.
+This is a last-resort measure designed to help protect the most vulnerable players. |

-| Credit Card Ban (2020) | You cannot use a credit card to gamble online or in-person — reducing the risk of gambling with borrowed money. |
+| Credit Card Ban (2020) | You cannot use a credit card to gamble online or in-person, reducing the risk of gambling with borrowed money.
+This measure offers a very important layer of protection. |

-| Slot Spin Speed Limit (2021) | Every online slot spin must take at least 2.5 seconds, slowing down play and giving you more time to think. |
+| Slot Spin Speed Limit (2021) | Every online slot spin must take at least 2.5 seconds.
+This simple measure may seem minor at first glance, but it can slow down play significantly and give you more time to reconsider your spending habits. |

-| Auto-spin Restrictions (2021) | Features that let slots spin continuously without your input have been banned or heavily restricted. |
+| Auto-Spin Restrictions (2021) | Various features that let slots spin continuously without your input have been banned or heavily restricted. |

-| Mandatory Interaction Triggers (Social Responsibility Code Provision 3.4.3 – 2022) | Operators must identify customers showing signs of harm and take action — not just watch. |
+| Mandatory Interaction Triggers | Under Social Responsibility Code Provision 3.4.3 – 2022, operators must identify customers showing signs of harm and take action, not just watch. |

-The UKGC’s Role in Anti-Money Laundering (AML) Efforts
+8. The UKGC’s Role in Anti-Money Laundering (AML) Efforts

 - Monitor transactions for unusual patterns.